The Centre at Salisbury: 2008 renovations

-The 2010s-2020s
+2013–present: Decline

-In December 2013, Macerich sold The Centre at Salisbury to Rouse Properties in a package deal with one other mall.
+In December 2013, Macerich sold the Centre at Salisbury to GGP spinoff Rouse Properties in a package deal with another mall.
 Rouse paid a total price of $292.5 million for both malls.
 The Centre was 93.8% leased at the time of sale.

 On January 15, 2014, JCPenney announced it would be closing its Salisbury location, along with 32 other "underperforming" stores across the country.
 JCPenney closed on May 3, 2014.
 On March 24, 2016, Swedish fast fashion retailer H&M announced that it would be opening a 21,000 sqft Centre at Salisbury location in the fall of 2016.
 H&M replaced five smaller store spaces near the former JCPenney.
+Brookfield Asset Management acquired Rouse Properties for $2.8 billion on July 6, 2016, giving them ownership of the Centre at Salisbury.

 On October 23, 2016, HomeGoods opened a store in a 25,280 sqft portion of the former JCPenney space.
 The HomeGoods store does not have a mall entrance and can only be accessed from the parking lot.
 On December 18, 2017, mall officials announced that Burlington would open a store at the Centre, replacing the largest remaining portion of the former JCPenney space.
 The Burlington store opened on September 14, 2018.
 On December 27, 2018, Sears Holdings announced that the Salisbury Sears location would close in March 2019.
 The Salisbury closure was part of a round of 80 store closings for the struggling chain, which had recently filed for Chapter 11 bankruptcy.

 Boscov's launched a $10 million renovation and expansion project in 2019.
 The work included an 18,000 sqft addition—replacing the former garden center—which moved the store's auditorium and restrooms to the first floor.
-A comprehensive renovation of the entire store was then completed in time for the location's 30th anniversary in 2020.
+A comprehensive renovation of the entire store, which removed its original neon elements, was then completed in time for the location's 30th anniversary in 2020.
 In January 2020, Macy’s announced it would be permanently closing its Salisbury location.
 The store closed in March 2020.
 Ruby Tuesday closed their restaurant at the mall in February 2021.
 The chain, which had been struggling for years, closed hundreds of restaurants after filing for bankruptcy in October 2020.

-On March 17, 2021, Kohan Retail Investment Group quietly purchased the Centre at Salisbury from Brookfield Asset Management, which had acquired Rouse Properties in 2016.

-In 2023, 4th Dimension Properties acquired The Centre at Salisbury.
-Shortly after the purchase, the company’s principal officer, Felix Reznick, told local media “My malls don’t die” and pledged to bring new tenants to the mall.
+On March 17, 2021, Kohan Retail Investment Group quietly purchased the Centre at Salisbury from Brookfield Properties.
+In 2023, 4th Dimension Properties acquired the Centre at Salisbury.
+Shortly after the purchase, the company's principal officer, Felix Reznick, told local media "My malls don't die" and pledged to bring new tenants to the mall.

+The mall's Chuck E. Cheese restaurant and arcade closed in April 2026.